jimmg35/TransferLearning_leaf/README.md

 <br>

+Each class contains 7 images for training data, and 3 images for testing data.
+You might wonder that the amount of images is not enough for training.
+Therefore, I applied Imagedatagenerator to this project faking more than 1000 times data than original.

 # Implementation

 The concept of Transfer Learning is that we take a pre-trained model such as ResNet50, AlexNet...etc as a general feature extractor, and subtitute its output layer with our own classifier depending on the condition of your dataset.